-Waitrose & Partners has also retained its tier one ranking in 2020's Business Benchmark on Farm Animal Welfare (BBFAW).
+Waitrose & Partners has also retained its tier one ranking in the 2021 Business Benchmark on Farm Animal Welfare (BBFAW).
 The BBFAW is the leading global measure of farm animal welfare management, policy commitment, performance and disclosure in food companies.

-We are one of only four businesses globally to currently achieve this and have moved up three rankings in the report since 2012.
+We are one of only four businesses globally to currently achieve this and have held our tier one ranking continually since 2014.